-Artificial limbs have been in use for centuries, and there has been steady improvement in the mobility and versatility of bionic limbs.
-Now new advances in bionic technology and 3D printing has taken it even further.
+Artificial limbs have been in use for centuries, and there has been a steady improvement in the mobility and versatility of bionic limbs.
+Now new advances in bionic technology and 3D printing have taken it even further.
 It has made it possible to artificially construct internal organs like heart, kidney, and liver.
-Doctors have been able to successfully implant these into individuals that need them.
+Doctors have been able to implant these into individuals that need them successfully.

 9. Nerve Regeneration